WirelessWizard/docker-openwrt/README.md

 #### RPi, RPi2, RPi3 Images:
 Docker Hub Repo: [https://hub.docker.com/r/nmaas87/rpi-openwrt/](https://hub.docker.com/r/nmaas87/rpi-openwrt/) RPi, RPi2, RPi3 Images can only be used on ARM Hardware.
-While RPi3 can work with RPi,RPi2,RPi3 Images, RPi2 work with RPi and RPi2 Images, the RPi Familiy (A/B/A+/B+/Zero/CM) can only work with RPi Images.
-It is encouraged to use the RPi Images with [Hypriot OS](http://blog.hypriot.com/) or [resinOS](https://resinos.io/).
+While RPi3 can work with RPi, RPi2, RPi3 Images, RPi2 work with RPi and RPi2 Images, the RPi Familiy (A/B/A+/B+/Zero/CM) can only work with RPi Images.
+It is encouraged to use the RPi Images with [Hypriot OS](https://blog.hypriot.com/), [balenaOS](https://www.balena.io/os/) or even [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) with an manual Docker installation.

 #### x86, x64 Images:
 Docker Hub Repo: [https://hub.docker.com/r/nmaas87/docker-openwrt/](https://hub.docker.com/r/nmaas87/docker-openwrt/)